alexander11012/ds_rtsp/README.md

 ## Results

 The pipeline and model export method were tested on the Jetson Nano 2GB Developer Kit with jetson_clocks running for maximum performance.
-The models evaluated included YOLOv8n and YOLOv11n, both with and without an inference frame interval of 2 (where the inference engine skips 2 out of every 3 frames).
+The models evaluated included YOLOv8n and YOLOv11n, both with and without an inference frame interval of 2 (where the inference engine skips 2 out of every 3 frames, set in config file).
 While frame-skipping significantly improved performance, it also caused bounding box flickering.
 This issue was mitigated by integrating a tracker into the pipeline.

 The videos below showcase recorded RTSP streams, captured on a control machine using VLC player.
 The video is "sample_720p.mp4" from DeepStream samples.